jxjo/AirfoilEditor/README.md

 ##  Install

-The 'Airfoil Editor' is part of the 'Planform Creator 2' repository.
-A pre-build Windows-Exe of both apps is available in the releases section https://github.com/jxjo/PlanformCreator2/releases
+A pre-build Windows-Exe of both apps is available in the releases section https://github.com/jxjo/AirfoilEditor/releases

 or

-Download python sources from https://github.com/jxjo/PlanformCreator2/releases or Clone the repository
+Download python sources from https://github.com/jxjo/AirfoilEditor/releases or Clone the repository

 and Install